Rosa-Kang/mernstack-blog/README.md

 ## Purpose of the project

-- To build a Full Stack Web Application ReactJS, mongoDB, express, Node.js
+- To build a Full Stack Web Application using MongoDB - Express - React - Node.
 - Authentication & Login Practice Practice
 - Creating Realtime Web App where users can Create, Read, Update, Delete & Upload files